 The Main Points

-Before noting health benefits or weight loss success of the Pesco Mediterranean, here is a summary of the key components:
+Before noting health benefits or weight loss success of the Pesco Mediterranean diet, here is a summary of the key components:

-- Fish and seafood are the principle source of animal food
+- Fish and seafood are the principle sources of animal protein.

-- The principle fat source is extra-virgin olive oil (EVOO), but it does allow for moderate amounts of dairy (particularly yogurt and cheese) and eggs;
+- The principle fat source is extra-virgin olive oil (EVOO), but it does allow for moderate amounts of dairy (particularly fermented yogurt and cheese), as well as some eggs.

-How it is Different from a Regular Mediterranean Diet?
+How is this Different from a Regular Mediterranean Diet?

-The traditional Mediterranean diet has been endorsed for heart health in many, many academic or research publications.
-Recently, the 2020 U.S. News & World Report ranked it #1 for overall health.
+The traditional Mediterranean diet has been endorsed for heart health in many academic or research publications.
+Recently, and for the past several years, U.S. News & World Report has ranked it #1 for overall health.